matijakolaric-com/django-music-publisher/docs/features.rst

 Data import
 -----------

 Current releases do not support data imports from third party software solutions or spreadsheet data.
-So far the maintanier has been providing this as a paid service.
+So far the maintainer has been providing this as a paid service.
 However, it would be in public interest if people would be able to do it themselves.

 There are several caveats here, the first one is related to internal work numbering.
 If imported data was already used for registrations via CWR or EBR or any format that has submitter work IDs, then they must be maintained.
 However, Django Music Publisher creates it's own work IDs and adding custom ones will create several new potential issues.